 AI-powered extraction (2020s).
 Also called intelligent document processing, the current generation uses machine learning to understand document structure without templates.
 The AI reads a document the way a person would—identifying headers, tables, line items, totals, and metadata based on context rather than fixed coordinates.
 A new vendor invoice, a bill of lading in a format you've never seen, a medical claim with an unusual layout—the AI handles them all because it understands what documents are, not just where text sits on a page.
 This is the generation that finally makes OCR data extraction practical for businesses that receive documents in unpredictable formats.

-OCR data extraction isn't just for invoices.
+OCR data extraction works across document types, well beyond invoices.
 Every document type a business processes has its own structure, its own challenges, and its own extraction requirements.
 Modern AI-powered tools handle all of them.

 Invoices.
 The most common use case.
 Extraction pulls vendor details, invoice numbers, line items, quantities, unit prices, tax, and totals.
 The challenge is variety—every vendor sends a different format.
 Teams converting scanned invoices into spreadsheet data need extraction that adapts to hundreds of layouts without templates.
 Tools like Lido handle invoice-to-Excel conversion natively, regardless of how the invoice arrives.